 Overhead, referring to nonprofit overhead expenses, (also known as administrative costs or general operating expenses) is a common buzzword in grant writing — in fact, it’s often a bad word in any sort of fundraising, grant writing or otherwise.

-So what’s the ideal proportion of overhead to program costs in a nonprofit budget?
+So what’s the ideal proportion of general operating expenses, or overhead, to program costs in a nonprofit budget?
 Everyone is seeking that magic number that will appear reasonable, efficient, and attainable.
 Nonprofits worry that if their overhead costs are too high, foundations won’t want to give them money.
 That is changing, slowly, but is still true in a lot of cases.

 No magic number